Herseninstituut/FYD_Datasets/README.md

-## Empty filesystem image to demonstrate the structure of a dataset and the file types it contains.
+## Empty filesystem image to demonstrate dataset structure and the contained file types.

 The files in this dataset only contain links to the actual data files.
+This shows an example file.

 ![](img.png?raw=true)